dellow/Web-Framework/README.md

 		}
 	}

-The `respond-to` mixin takes various arguments to create breakpoints for you.
+The `respond-to` mixin converts all values to `em` (see [The EMs have it: Proportional Media Queries FTW!](http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/)) and can take various arguments to create breakpoints for you.
 You can use the above examples to create a simple `max-width` query or specify two breakpoints to create a `min-width / max-width` query:

+_Syntax_:

 	@include respond-to(320px, 768px){
+		.foo {
+			display: block;
+		}
+	}

+_Will compile to_:

+	@media only screen and (min-width: 20em) and (max-width: 48em){
 		.foo {
 			display: block;
 		}